adrienbrignon/mkdocs-exporter/docs/setup/setting-up-buttons.md

 !!! info

-    Currently, icons are only available with the [MkDocs Material](https://github.com/squidfunk/mkdocs-material) theme.
+    Currently, icons are only available with the [`material`](https://github.com/squidfunk/mkdocs-material) theme.

 ### Defining a dynamic button